elsing/portfolio-v2/README.md

 ## Design

-Using Khroma[khroma.co], I was able to get some colour schemes I liked.
+Using [Khroma](khroma.co), I was able to get some colour schemes I liked.
 From there, I have used Figma to mock up a design that is pleasing to me.
 I am sure it will further develop over time.